vscheyer/vg_automated_microscope/README_vg_automated_microscope.txt

 ADDITIONAL INFORMATION:
 • Use the knob on the right side of the microscope under the stage to adjust the amount of light.
 If the camera images turn out completely white this may be because there is too might light.
+If images show up all black add more light.

 • You can download and use the ToupView software to view a live feed from the camera so you can manipulate across the slide to the "end" and "starting" positions